edoardottt/images/README.md

-Here I put images for my repositories.
+Images for READMEs of my repositories.

 ---------